vuejs/docs/src/guide/essentials/component-basics.md

 ## Listening to Events

 As we develop our `<BlogPost>` component, some features may require communicating back up to the parent.
-For example, we may decide to include an accessibility feature to enlarge the text of blog posts, while leaving the rest of the page its default size.
+For example, we may decide to include an accessibility feature to enlarge the text of blog posts, while leaving the rest of the page at its default size.

 In the parent, we can support this feature by adding a `postFontSize` <span class="options-api">data property</span><span class="composition-api">ref</span>: